m9tadeo/real-estate-price-prediction/README.md

 ## INSTALLATION

-This project requires Python installation in a notebook of your choice.
-I recommend creating and activating a virtual environment.
+This project can be accessed in a Python editor of your choice.
+I use `VSCode`.
+I recommend creating and activating a `virtual environment`.

 ## USAGE